by Rachel Woe (2017, All Rights Reserved)

-He drew a firm line back and forth along her folds, grazing the spot just below her clitoris.
+He drew a firm line back and forth along her folds, grazing her clitoris with each swipe.
 Leila’s nails cut into the heel of her hand as she tightened it around the bar.

 Two fingers prodded her.
 Slipping beneath the elastic at her thigh crease, he made contact with Leila’s bare skin.
-She sighed at the heat of his fingertips.
-He resumed drawing them back and forth over her lips before sliding between them, and Leila swore she heard a sharp intake of breath as he encountered her wetness.
+She shivered at the touch.
+He resumed stroking back and forth over her lips before sliding between them, and Leila swore she heard a sharp intake of breath as he encountered her wetness.

-The man spread her juices.
+The man spread her juices upward.
 He touched her clitoris.

-Leila ground her teeth as her new friend drew circles over the taut bundle of nerves.
-Each stroke elicited a sharp twinge of arousal, threatening to reduce her to a moaning, writhing, wanton creature.
-The man slid his other hand up and over her backside, grabbing and squeezing with his broad palm.
+Leila clenched her jaw as her new friend drew circles over the taut bundle of nerves.
+Each stroke elicited a sharp twinge of arousal, threatening to reduce her to a moaning, writhing, wanton thing before his eyes.
+The man slid his other hand up and over her backside, grabbing and squeezing.
 She swayed with the train as it banked left, her feet slipping a few inches and placing her even deeper into the vee of his legs.